 Twin Suicide Bombings In Baghdad Market Kill And Wound Dozens

-A twin suicide bombing at a Baghdad market killed at least 32 people and injured 75 others on Thursday, an Iraqi interior ministry source tells NPR.
+A twin suicide bombing at a Baghdad market killed at least 28 people and injured 75 others on Thursday, Iraqi state media reports.
 At least seven people are still missing.

 Two suicide bombers detonated their vests when security forces pursued them through the busy Tayaran square market.
 An interior ministry spokesman tweeted that the second bomber set off his device after people gathered around those dead and wounded from the first bombing.